-Fortunately, just outside park is a national forest, and we got last site there.
+Fortunately, just outside the park is a national forest, and we got the last site there.
 If those had been full, we could have gone to a dispersed camping area.
-In the national forests you can camp alongside logging roads.
+In the national forests, you can camp alongside logging roads.
 It’s free there.
 Since we don’t have a toilet in our camper, we prefer campgrounds.

 Diane: We should note that the national forest campground areas are often rugged and remote.

 Above: Diane at Jenny Lake in Grand Teton National Park

 John: When we went to Grand Teton National Park, we camped in the national forest just outside the night before.
 Very early the next morning, we got a campsite from the daily shuffle of people leaving.
 If you’re just showing up at a national park without a reservation, you need to get there early in the morning.
 Then you can usually get a good spot as people leave.

 Above: National forest camping outside Grand Teton National Park

 Diane: Sometimes people walk around the campsites asking if you’re leaving.
 You can also look at the campsite posts to see if there’s a reservation the next day, or for three days from now.
 Sometimes you can find good spots that are open.

 John: If you’re only staying a night or two, you could be in luck.